2.3.2 |

 often in a sense specifically related to one or a few catenas

-only.)
-Objects may be good, bad or something else, but goodness
+Objects may be good, bad or something else, but goodness itself is

-itself is absolutely not good (or bad) -- it might be
+absolutely not good (or bad) -- it may be

 goodness-predicative and goodness-catenary (or badness-catenary),

-other nonbasic, primary things are catenal (for example,
+Only objects or other nonbasic, primary things are catenal (for